the-sea-ink/data-generator/README.md

 ```
 $ java -cp data-generator.jar datagen.Visualizer
 ```
-Visualizer builds a histogramm for the first sensor by default.
-If a histogram for any other existing source is wanted, simply give its ordinal number as an argument:
+Visualizer builds a histogramm and a scatter chart for the first sensor by default.
+If a histogram or a scatter chart for any other existing source is wanted, simply give its ordinal number as an argument:
 ```
 $ java -cp data-generator.jar datagen.Visualizer 3
 ```